Product: Amazfit Stratos

 - 80-Sports Modes: Amazfit Stratos 3 comes with 80 professional sports modes and provides rich workout data to satisfy various users’ needs.

 - GPS Enabled: The integrated Sony GNSS chips support four different global positioning systems: GPS, GLONASS, BEIDOU and GALILEO.
 You can combine any two of them to form three different positioning patterns, which enhances the positioning speed and tracking accuracy.

 Last update on 2021-09-13 / Affiliate links / Images from Amazon Product Advertising API

 The Amazfit Stratos Multisport Smartwatch Review provides a comprehensive analysis of all the major features and functionalities.

 Amazfit Stratos is a watch that lies just between a sports watch and a smartwatch.
 You could say that Stratos is primarily about fitness.

 It can track a wide range of sports and activities, including walking, running, swimming, cycling, triathlon, elliptical, mountaineering, trail running, tennis, soccer, and skiing.
 It holds a reliable built-in GPS and GLONASS (Russian satellites, which should offer a faster lock-on).

 On top of that, it has a heart rate monitor and an outstanding battery life that easily outperforms some of the best wearables.

-Overall, the Stratos is a relatively complete multisport watch, delivering a wide range of functionalities, supplied with a variety of sensors.
+Overall, the Stratos is a relatively complete multisport watch, delivering a wide range of functionalities supplied with various sensors.
 It offers many functions at a challenging price for a watch of this type.
-A high end watch at a low price.
+A high-end watch at a low price.

 Let’s break it down.